astropy/reproject/docs/index.rst

   <https://distributed.dask.org/en/stable/>`_ (see :doc:`howto/chunked` and
   :doc:`howto/dask`)
-* Reprojecting and mosaicking datasets that are larger than memory, using memory-mapped or zarr arrays for the output and intermediate steps (see :doc:`howto/performance`)
+* Reprojecting and mosaicking datasets that are larger than memory, using memory-mapped or zarr arrays for the output and optionally intermediate steps (see :doc:`howto/performance`)

 You can install *reproject* with `pip <http://www.pip-installer.org/en/latest/>`_::